armando1339/quick-start-react-app/README.md

 heroku create
 ```

-Then push to Heroku the project using GIT
+Then push to Heroku the project using Git.

 ```
 git push heroku master